-The GEO Group (GEO) is the second largest private prison corporation in the United States, and the largest provider of "community corrections" and electronic monitoring services in the world.
-As of July 2018, GEO manages or owns 96,000 beds within 141 prisons and detention facilities in the United States, Australia, South Africa, Canada, and the United Kingdom.
+The GEO Group (GEO) is the second largest private prison corporation in the United States, and the largest provider of community corrections and electronic monitoring services in the world.
+As of March 2019, GEO manages or owns 94,800 beds within 134 correctional and detention facilities in the United States, Australia, South Africa, Canada, and the United Kingdom.

-In 2017, GEO reported $2.26 billion in revenue, an increase from $2.18 billion in 2016.
-The majority of GEO’s revenue is derived from federal contracts with the Bureau of Prisons (BOP), Immigration and Customs Enforcement (ICE), and the U.S. Marshals and continues to increase.
-In 2014, federal contracts accounted for 42 percent of total revenue, and, in 2017, it accounted for 47.3 percent.
-The increase has come primarily from ICE, which accounts for 23.9 percent of total revenue in 2017, an increase from 18 percent in 2015.
+In 2018, GEO reported $2.33 billion in revenue, an increase from $2.18 billion in 2016.
+ICE contracts represent GEO Group’s single largest source of revenue accounting for 28 percent, an increase from 18 percent in 2015.
+43 percent of GEO’s revenue is derived from federal contracts with the Bureau of Prisons (BOP), Immigration and Customs Enforcement (ICE), and the U.S. Marshals and continues to increase.

 One of GEO’s growth strategies is to acquire existing, smaller prison companies and absorb their contracts.
 In 2016, GEO stated in its annual report that it had spent over $1.7 billion in acquiring businesses, including LCS Facilities from LCS Correction Services, Inc., including its eight prisons and detention facilities, totaling more than 6,500 beds.

 Private Prisons in the US